KBNLresearch/xs4all-resources/doc/liesbets-atelier-restoration-notes-old.md

 3. Make it executable using `chmod 755 barbie.cgi`
 4. Start server with `--cgi` flag, i.e. `python3 -m http.server --cgi`
 5. Inside scripts, replace `http://www.xs4all.nl/~ziklies/` with `/`.
+6. Copy the 21 1A.GIF ...
+7C.GIF files to `slaapk`, and change name + extension to lowercase (see also <https://ziklies.home.xs4all.nl/slaapk/>).

 BUT submitting the form then results in this: